Aakash Repeater Courses

 Answer:

-Hence the correct option is (ii) (C) > (B) > (A)
+Hence, the answer is the option (ii) (C) > (B) > (A)

 The tertiary alcohol reacts the most with concentrated HCl, as the tertiary carbocation is the most stable.
 Therefore, for tertiary alcohol, the room temperature is enough for the reaction.
 However, for primary and secondary alcohols, there is a need for the presence of a catalyst

-Identify the compound Y in the following reaction:
+Question 3 Identify the compound Y in the following reaction:

 Answer:

-(a) Dissolved or suspended in cold aqueous mineral acid, a primary aromatic amine turns into a diazonium salt, after treatment with sodium nitrite.
+Dissolved or suspended in cold aqueous mineral acid, a primary aromatic amine turns into a diazonium salt, after treatment with sodium nitrite.
 The diazonium group is replaced by -Cl as soon as the cuprous chloride is added to the previously prepared diazonium salt.
 Hence, the ‘Y’ here in the equation is chlorobenzene.

-Toluene reacts with a halogen in the presence of iron (III) chloride giving ortho and para halo compounds.
+Question 4 Toluene reacts with a halogen in the presence of iron (III) chloride giving ortho and para halo compounds.
 The reaction is

 (a) electrophilic elimination reaction